 modified 23 June 2014

 Learning Activities – Course Requirements.
 This is a course in participation, cognizant of an Indigenous learning style and pedagogy.
 You cannot assume a passive observer's role, viewing the Indian world from afar.
-To successfully engage these learning activities, attendance at all class sessions is critical.
+To successfully engage these learning activities, attendance and active learning at all class sessions, in the classroom and outside the classroom, is critical.
 If you cannot attend a class or family session, please notify you family's elders for make-up work, copying that notification to the instructor.
-Repeated absences will only hurt the other members of your family, and will lower your own evaluation.
+Repeated absences will only hurt you and will hurt the other members of your family, lowering your evaluations.
 Out of respect for others, please do not use cell phones during class, and unless used for taking notes, no open laptop computers.
+Out of respect for others, only one person at a time should be telling a story, no side conversations.
+Repeated absences (including being late to class) will render you as a "rock," . . . . . and rocks don't get good grades!
+And there are many ways to accumulate rocks.
+Loading your pockets with rocks only slows your progress toward the course's pilgrimage destination.
+Shouldering too many rocks will prevent you from even reaching that destination.

 be expected to complete the following learning activities.